optipwr/Geography-Game/Readme.md

 ##About:
 ---
 This is a geography game where you are asked a question and then you have to locate the answer (in the form of a marker) on the map.
-The catch is that the marker does not appear until you change the map zoom over the area where the answer is at.
-Once you locate the marker you can click on it and an info window will appear letting you know what you found and a button allowing you to advance to the next question.
+The catch is that the marker does not appear until you zoom into a specific level of the map.
+Once you locate the marker you can click on it.
+An info window will appear letting you know the name of the location you have found.
+You can then click the button within the info window to progress through the game.

 ##Technology Used:
 ---